eProsima/Integration-Service-docs/docs/user_manual/yaml_config.rst

   For each topic, some configuration parameters are common for all the supported middlewares within the *Integration Service* ecosystem; while others are specific of each middleware.
-To see which topic parameters must/can be configured for a certain middleware, please refer to its dedicated *README* section in its corresponding GitHub repository, under the name of :code:`https://github.com/eProsima/<MW_NAME>-SH`.
+To see which topic parameters must/can be configured for a certain middleware, please refer to its dedicated subsection in the :ref:`built_in_sh` page.

   .. code-block:: yaml